Garrett Motion (GTX)

 Share Price & Shareholder Rights - Risk 1

 The ownership positions of certain affiliated funds of Centerbridge Partners, L.P. (the "Centerbridge Investors") and certain affiliated funds of Oaktree Capital Management, L.P. (the "Oaktree Investors") represent a significant portion of the total voting power of our outstanding shares.
-As a result, these two stockholders in and of themselves can influence significantly all matters requiring approval by our stockholders.
-These two stockholders may, from time to time, have interests that differ from other stockholders, and they may each vote in a way with which other stockholders disagree and either or both may be adverse in the future to the interests of other stockholders.
-Furthermore, Centerbridge Investors and Oaktree Investors each have the right to designate one director for election to the Board at each meeting of stockholders of the Company.
-The concentration of ownership of our shares may have the effect of delaying, preventing or deterring a change of control of our Company, could deprive our stockholders of an opportunity to receive a premium for their shares as part of a sale of our Company, and consequently may affect the market price of our shares.
-This concentration of ownership of our shares may also have the effect of influencing the completion of a change in control that may not necessarily be in the best interests of all of our stockholders.
+As a result, these two stockholders can significantly influence matters requiring approval by our stockholders.
+These two stockholders may, from time to time, have interests that differ from other stockholders and either or both may be averse to the interests of other stockholders and the long-term growth prospects of the Company.
+Furthermore, the Centerbridge Investors and the Oaktree Investors each have the right to designate one director for election to our Board of Directors, which affords them significant influence over all matters requiring approval by our Board of Directors as well.
+The concentration of ownership of our shares and representation by these stockholders on our Board of Directors may have the effect of delaying, preventing or deterring a change of control of our Company, could deprive our stockholders of an opportunity to receive a premium for their shares as part of a sale of our Company, and consequently may affect the market price of our shares.

 Accounting & Financial Operations - Risk 1